imAsparky/django-cookiecutter/docs/source/discussion/discussion-settings-12factor.rst

 Settings Files Structure
 ------------------------

-From the outset, having a good configuration file structure has many benefits as the project grows.
+From the outset, having a suitable configuration file structure has many benefits as the project grows.
 Some key benefits are:

 #.
 Separation of concerns; see file structure below.
 #.
 The settings are DRY [#]_.